Perspectives from our people has been saved

 "In Bermuda I feel valued and a part of the business and the team."

-Audit Senior Divan Steyn tells us why he joined Deloitte in Bermuda
+Audit Manager Divan Steyn tells us why he joined Deloitte in Bermuda

 Why did you decide to apply to an opportunity to work abroad?